SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 The idea that programmers should be writing the tests for the tickets in an Agile development environment isn't exactly a radical one.

-The "Waterfall" development model has testing done separately from programming at a later time.
-But Agile was created to combat waterfall and requires that testing and writing tests be done in tandem with programming.
+The "Waterfall" development model has testing done separately from programming, at a later time.
+But Agile was created to _combat waterfall_ and requires that testing and writing tests be done in tandem with programming.

 **Note:** To be clear, this is not an argument in support of TDD or TFD.
-While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_, as per TDD), before they check them in for code review.
+While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_, as per TDD/TFD), before they check them in for code review.
 {: .notice--info}

 ## In Agile, _programmers_ write the tests

 I know I may be losing some of you already, so as a transparent appeal to authority, [here's the same message from Atlassian](https://www.atlassian.com/agile/software-development/testing) (the folks behind Jira, Confluence, Trello, and Bitbucket).

 This may have been enough to convince some of you, and if it did, great!
-There's no need for you to read through the rest of my long-winded post.
+There's no need for you to read through the rest of my long-winded post, unless you still need to convince someone else.

-If not, but it was enough to at least get your attention, you might be wondering what else I could add.
+If not, but it was enough to at least get your attention, you might be wondering what else _I_ could add.

 I wanted to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
-I want to help others identify where there potential frustrations may be coming from, help them articulate the source of the problem to others, as well as provide a solution to anyone experiencing these problems.
-I also want to provide those that aren't testers with some insight into not just how these issues can affect the quality of the product, but also how they affect the _people_ in QA.
+I want to provide those that _aren't_ in QA with some insight into not just how these issues can affect the quality of the product, but also how they affect the _people_ in QA.
+I also want to help others identify where their potential frustrations may be coming from, help them articulate the source of the problem to others, as well as provide a solution to anyone experiencing these problems.

-## Why
+## Why programmers write the tests

 > Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

-There's many reasons, but the big hitters revolve around **sustainability**, and there's many perspectives to view the issue, so here's a collection of them.
+There's many reasons, but the big hitters (IMO) revolve around **sustainability**, and there's many perspectives to view the issue, so here's a collection of them.
 Hopefully one or two will hit home.
 I may also add more to this later.

 ### Accumulation of manual tests